• Home

 One of my pet peeves while traveling is hotel rooms without coffee makers.
 From the hotel's point of view, there are probably a million reasons not to have coffee makers; but from a traveler's standpoint, it's a huge inconvenience to have to get dressed to go to the lobby and buy coffee or pay $15 for a room service.

 This past year, I solved the problem by carrying Starbucks VIA instant coffee packets wherever I go.
-In airplanes, you can mix them into boiling water, and in hotel rooms you can do the same, provided you also carry around a Hotshot or other water-boiling apparatus.
+In airplanes, you can mix them with boiling water, and in hotel rooms you can do the same, provided you also carry around a Hotshot or other water-boiling apparatus.

 Starbuck's Via Double Chocolate Cookies